abdalla-3077/random-things/readme.md

-# Random things
+# Random Things Mega

 By : @abdalla-3077
 ___

- "In the world of JavaScript and Node.js development, 'Random-Things' is an npm package that offers a wide range of functions for generating random elements, including numbers, letters, words, and even random colors, making it a valuable tool for developers seeking to infuse randomness and creativity into their projects."
+ "In the world of JavaScript and Node.js development, 'Random Things Mega' is an npm package that offers a wide range of functions for generating random elements, including numbers, letters, words, and even random colors, making it a valuable tool for developers seeking to infuse randomness and creativity into their projects."

  ____

  ## How To Use

- - `npm i random-things`
+ - `npm i random-things-mega`

 ```js